onzfonz/comp227/src/content/1/en/part1d.md

 ![joke app with the votes button added](../../images/1/19a.png)

-> **NB** store the votes of each joke into an array or object in the component's state.
+> **Pertinent:** store the votes of each joke into an array or object in the component's state.
 Remember that the correct way of updating state stored in complex data structures like objects and arrays is to make a copy of the state.
 >
 > You can create a copy of an object like this: